-Sunny Days Preschool offers morning and extended day ABA services, two, three and five days a week for children ages three to six.
-Families may select a MWF three day option or a TTH two day option.
+Sunny Days Preschool offers a morning (9AM-12PM) and extended day (9AM-2:15PM) classes, two, three, and five days a week.
+The morning session is available for our youngest children and the extended session is available for our older group.
+Families may select a five-day/week option, MWF three-day option or a TTH two-day option.
 There must be a commitment of at least 2 days per week.

-Currently children may begin attendance at Sunny Days at the age of 36 months and can continue until the age of six.
-Depending on enrollment, children may be organized in age appropriate groups.
+Once assessed as ready, children may begin attendance at Sunny Days at the age of 24 months and can continue until the age of six.
+Children will be organized in age appropriate groups.

-At Sunny Days, we maintain highly supervised staff to student ratios of a minimum of one adult for every three children.
+At Sunny Days, we maintain highly supervised staff-to-student ratios of a minimum of one adult for every three children.
 Parents may request a 1:1 aide for an additional fee.
 Our classroom will accept a maximum of 12 students on any given day.